 Retirement meant I had more free time on my hands.
 I made the mistake once of agreeing to accompany her to the grocery store to pick up, “Just a few items.”
 That’s a catch phrase every male in America knows very well.
 The short outing turned into a $400, two shopping carts full of groceries, hour-long trip.
 I was pretty much well behaved through the filling of shopping cart number one.

 The next ray of sunshine for me illuminated the hardware aisle.
-They have a hardware, in a grocery store?
+They have hardware in a grocery store?
 I scanned the offerings.
-A guy can ALWAYS find something he needs in hardware.
+A guy can always find something he needs in hardware.
 I was shocked.
 Prices were much higher in the grocery store than I saw the same items offered for elsewhere.
 It was quickly evident that they were preying upon “emergency need” for an item in their pricing.

 Hands in pockets I moved on, looking at aisle numbers posted overhead, the items in each aisle printed on the sign that guided novice shoppers.

 It was a visible study in luring buyers with beautiful tempting organization.
 I occasionally exchanged glances with other men dutifully following wives through the maze of shelved items.

 They were easily recognizable.
 They looked disinterested, vacant, mechanical, obedient, and anxious to be set free.
 We smiled at each other, each knowing the thoughts and mild suffering going through the other’s mind.